daos-stack/daos/docs/admin/administration.md

 The SSD will remain evicted until device replacement occurs.

-If an NVMe SSD is faulty, the status LED on the VMD device will be set to an ON state, epresented by a solidly ON amber light.
+If an NVMe SSD is faulty, the status LED on the VMD device will be set to an ON state, represented by a solidly ON amber light.
 This LED activity visually indicates a fault and that the device needs to be replaced and is no longer in use by DAOS.
 The LED of the VMD device will remain in this state until replaced by a new device.